 Based on input received from external applications (CNC in case of TSN AF or any AF in case of TSCTSF), TSN AF and TSCTSF may configure PTP instances (identified by PTP Instance ID) in a DS-TT or NW-TT by sending PTP port management information (see Table 5.28.3.1-1) to DS-TT and NW-TT, respectively.
-TSN AF or TSCTSF may also configure PTP instances for DS-TT ports in NW-TT by sending Bridge Management information (see Table 5.28.3.1-2) to NW-TT to enable NW-TT to operate as a grandmaster on behalf of DS-TT (see clause K.2.2.4 for more details).
+TSN AF or TSCTSF may also configure PTP instances for DS-TT ports in NW-TT by sending User plane node management information (see Table 5.28.3.1-2) to NW-TT to enable NW-TT to operate as a grandmaster on behalf of DS-TT (see clause K.2.2.4 for more details).

 For each PTP instance TSN AF or TSCTSF may provide individual PTP configuration parameters or may provide a PTP profile ID to DS-TT or NW-TT.